gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	renewed relational signal after a soft failed reopening
+-	strengthening or fading of fresh renewed relation after a soft failed reopening

 This will let the triad be tested on:
--	whether a fresh relational signal can arise again after a weak reopening has already failed softly
+-	whether a genuinely fresh renewed relation can strengthen across another slice without premature promotion
--	whether the architecture becomes too conservative after a near-miss or remains open to later justified relation
+-	whether that renewed relation can fade again cleanly without corrupting the field
--	whether memory of prior coupling, contradiction, restart, and soft failed reopening can remain available without dominating current interpretation
+-	whether memory of prior coupling, contradiction, restart, soft failed reopening, and fresh re-emergence can remain available without dominating current interpretation
--	whether coherence can distinguish between genuinely renewed relation and repeated noisy relational churn
+-	whether coherence can distinguish between durable renewed relation and repeated noisy relational churn